 Tunisia: Business Environment

-A reduced rate of 7% applies to: the transport of goods; activities carried out by doctors and analytical laboratories; charging equipment for electric motor vehicles; materials and supplies for pharmaceutical products; tourism activities.
+A reduced rate of 7% applies to: the transport of goods; activities carried out by doctors and analytical laboratories; charging equipment for electric motor vehicles; materials and supplies for pharmaceutical products; tourism activities; full-electric vehicles.

 The following transactions are subject to a 13% reduced rate: